lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >The Strecker synthesis is the common prebiotic way to make amino acids, but extant life uses transamination of α-ketoacids.
 Here, amino acids (Ala, Glu, Asp, Gly) are synthesised prebiotically from α-keto acids (pyruvate, α-ketoglutarate, oxaloacetate, glyoxalate) using diamidophosphate (DAP) and cyanide ions at pH 8.5.
 Wet-dry cycling can also form orotate (a pyrimidine precursor) in low yield from the intermediates.
 Reaction of the α-ketoacid condensation products with ammonia sources produces compounds found in the Krebs cycle and its secondary metabolites, forming various pathways with relevance to systems chemistry.

+Root-Bernstein, R. *et al.* (2023). '[**"Sea Water" Supplemented with Calcium Phosphate and Magnesium Sulfate in a Long-Term Miller-Type Experiment Yields Sugars, Nucleic Acids Bases, Nucleosides, Lipids, Amino Acids, and Oligopeptides**](https://www.mdpi.com/2075-1729/13/2/265)'. *Life (Basel)*, 13(2):265. doi:10.3390/life13020265.

+>A Miller-Urey type experiment was run with water with Mediterranean Sea salt, calcium phosphate and magnesium sulfate, in an isobaric atmosphere of 40% ammonia, 40% methane, and 20% hydrogen.
+Amino acids appeared within a few days and accumulated thereafter; sugars, including glucose and ribose, followed, as well as long-chain fatty acids (up to C20).
+At three-to-five weeks after starting the experiment, ATP was also detected.

 ### Synthesis of sugars